Beyond skin deep: unraveling breast neurofibromatosis (a case report)

 Full Text

-This case report explores the clinical course, imaging findings, and management of a breast neurofibroma in a 55yearold female, with emphasis on early detection and effective treatment strategies [4][7].
+This case report describes the clinical presentation, imaging findings, diagnostic pathway, and management of a breast neurofibroma in a 55-year-old woman with NF1, with particular emphasis on radiological assessment and contemporary management strategies [8, 9].

 Anamnesis